-For 50 years, PCHP’s intensive home visiting model has been providing low-income families the knowledge, skills, and tools to build school readiness in their homes before their children enter school.
-In response to the needs identified by PCHP partners and families in our target communities, PCHP sites across several states have begun implementing the PCHP for Family Child Care Providers (PCHP/FCC) model, adapted from PCHP’s evidence-based one-on-one home visiting model, to extend similar supports to the diverse array of family child care settings operating in under-resourced communities.
+For over 50 years, PCHP’s intensive home visiting model has been providing low-income families the knowledge, skills, and tools to build school readiness in their homes before their children enter school.
+In response to the needs identified by PCHP partners and families in our target communities, PCHP sites across several states have begun implementing the PCHP Family Child Care (PCHP/FCC) model, adapted from PCHP’s evidence-based one-on-one home visiting model, to extend similar supports to the diverse array of family child care settings operating in under-resourced communities.

 For information on how the need for higher quality family child care environments impacts underserved families in under-resourced communities and what PCHP is doing about it, see below.

 Family child care is often the most available, flexible, and affordable method of child care, providing a familiar home environment and smaller, mixed-age groups of children.
 Many families prefer home-based care for these reasons, but it is a particularly convenient option for parents who work inconsistent or rotating work schedules and may not be able to afford more expensive, center-based programs.
 While family child care is thus a commonly accessed option for low-income families, family child care (FCC) providers often lack the resources or knowledge to support early childhood development and build school readiness skills.
 They work very long hours for little pay, are responsible for the safety, care, and feeding of varying ages/numbers of children, and often have limited access to quality training and professional development opportunities that are affordable, convenient, and meaningful to them.
 A national, multi-site study found that less than 10% of family child care homes could be considered “good” quality, while about half provided only “adequate” care and over a third were rated “inadequate” (Helburn and Howes, 1996).